danohman/icom_pota_hunter/README.md

 # icom_pota_hunter

+NOTE: I'm really nto developing this any longer since I found and use the POTAPlus Chrome/Edge Extension

 Icom POTA (Parks on the Air) Hunter

 Python script to fetch spots from Parks on the Air and tune your ICOM radio to the spot frequency